-They are still a rare dog breed and the only significant information has been collected by ecologists at the University of Georgia´s Savannah River Ecology Lab.
+They are still a hard to find dog breed and the only significant information has been collected by ecologists at the University of Georgia´s Savannah River Ecology Lab.

 You might find them at a UKC dog show, but they can also be registered with the American Rare Breed Association.

-Aren´t these dogs great?
+Aren´t these all American dogs great?
 Have you found exactly what you have been looking for?

 If you have decided to adopt one of the American dog breeds, your first stop needs to be your local animal shelter.
 You may find exactly the dog you are looking for.
 Maybe someone has had to give the dog up when moving; maybe the dog is a stray.
 Get over there and check.

 If you still haven´t found the dog you are looking for check Petfinder.com.
 They list dogs available almost everywhere and you may find the breed you are looking for in a city or state close by.